 End If

-- Therefore, we apply the If Else statement to check if the Finding_birthplace variable is empty.
+- We apply the If Else statement to check if the Finding_birthplace variable is empty.
 If it is, the code assigns the #N/A error value to cell E5 of the VBA worksheet using the CVErr function.
 If it is not empty, the code assigns the value of the Finding_birthplace variable to cell E5.

 End Sub